raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 One of Jam's design rules is that the grammar must be unambiguous and parseable without backtracking, the same goal Go has.
 The parser commits on every choice with bounded lookahead and never rolls the token stream back.

+A small example of the kind of corner this rules out: Rust's `f<T>(x)`.
+Read left to right, it is ambiguous between a generic call (function `f`, type argument `T`, value argument `x`) and the expression `(f < T) > (x)` (two comparisons).
+Rust resolves the ambiguity with the *turbofish* operator `f::<T>(x)`, which is unambiguous but visibly awkward.
+That awkwardness is a deliberate Rust choice over backtracking, type-context resolution, or unbounded lookahead: keep the parser simple, pay the price in syntax.

+JavaScript hits a related trap with automatic semicolon insertion.
+Write `return` followed by a newline and `{ value: 1 };` on the next line and the parser inserts a `;` after `return`, so the function returns `undefined` instead of the object.
+ASI exists because the grammar would otherwise be ambiguous about where statements end; it papers over the issue with a heuristic that occasionally fires when nobody wanted it to.
+The language can't remove it without breaking every JS program on the web.

+Jam's bet is that picking unambiguous syntax up front is cheaper than picking an escape hatch later.

 Go is the closest existing language on this axis.
 The grammar is small, unambiguous, LALR(1) per the spec, and the modern reference parser is hand-written recursive descent.
 The spec is designed so the parser never consults a symbol table to decide what something is: types and values can be parsed without knowing which is which.
 Go isn't pure LL(1) though.
 Function signatures are the canonical case: pure top-down parsing of `f(a, b, c, d)` versus `f(a, b, c, d int)` would need to scan to the closing `)` before deciding whether the identifiers are arguments or parameter names.
 The LALR(1) spec handles it via the parser stack; the hand-written parser sidesteps it by parsing the parameter list as a permissive shape (each item is "name or type or name and type") and resolving the distinction once the structure is in hand.

 Jam pushes the same idea one rung further.
 The grammar is LL(1) end to end.
 The recursive-descent parser decides every choice with a single token of lookahead, with disjoint `FIRST` sets between every set of alternatives.
 The pattern grammar in `match`, the parameter-mode grammar in MVS, and the type grammar all fit this shape.